majorAndrea/Blog-Demo/README.md

 - Bcrypt.js
 - Others...

-SIDE-NOTE:
-I have created my own Auth System...
-I know is bad to create my own Authentication and Authorization system from a security standpoint, but this is not a production project and I do that just for fun (like the entire project anyway).

 LIVE VERSION: https://am-blog-demo.herokuapp.com/

 (It may take a while to load because the project is hosted on a free plan)